erithobra/React-introduction-Homework/README.md

 5. Pass the `profile` object properties into the `<Profile />` element as props.

-6. In the `components/Profile.js` file, use the props that were passed down to the component to render the data into the JSX.
+6. In the `components/Profile.js` file, use the props that were passed down to the component to render the data in the JSX.

 7. Create another `profile` object and pass its informations as props to the `<Profile />` component in the App's render() method.